Jeevaann/shell-scripting-practice/README.md

 # Shell scripting usage
 Shell scripting is used to automate repetitive tasks, making them more efficient and productive.
+Some examples,
-For example it is used to provision a vm with the required software packages, making the provisioning process consistent and repeatable.
-It is used to setup development environment for new team members reducing setup time and inconsistencies.
+* It is used to provision a vm with the required software packages, making the provisioning process consistent and repeatable.
+* It is used to setup development environment for new team members reducing setup time and inconsistencies.

 # shell-scripting-practice
 This is a repo which contains examples of basic and advanced shell commands.